 Creating Resilient Forests

-Michigan’s forests provide so many benefits to nature and people, it is vital that we safeguard them.
+Michigan’s forests provide so many benefits to nature and people—and they have even more to give.

 Using sustainable logging practices, we can improve the health and diversity of the forests.
 We promote sustainable forestry practices, such as selective logging, which involves assessing each individual tree to decide which trees should be cut for the health and diversity of the whole forest.